Super Bowl XLV: Logo

 While past Super Bowl games used their own unique logo designs that changed yearly and featured imagery which reflected the host city, Super Bowl XLV introduced a new standardized, silver-colored emblem, featuring an image of the Vince Lombardi Trophy sitting atop the traditional Roman numerals used to denote each edition, with a stylized image of the host stadium shown in the background.
 It was introduced as part of a new, standardized branding scheme for the NFL's postseason games, which also saw the redesign of the conference championship trophies.

 The only changes made to the logo for future games, until Super Bowl 50, was to change the number and the stadium depicted.
 Super Bowl 50 deviated slightly from the standard design to emphasize the game's "golden anniversary", featuring the number "50" in large gold numbering on each side of the trophy rather than below it in Roman numerals.
-This modified layout, but with Roman numerals, no stadium, and different accent colors or, later, designs within the numerals, has been used for subsequent Super Bowl games.
+This modified layout, but with Roman numerals, no stadium, and different accent colors, has been used for subsequent Super Bowl games.
+Super Bowl LVI in 2022 later established a compromise, in which scenery or other designs reflective of the host city would appear within the numerals.